 Communicate your difference of opinion with a trusted friend, loved one, or colleague, without fighting, losing confidence, and without letting an upset tone of voice or short fuse cause confusion or hurt feelings.

-It seems like people with adult attention deficit hyperactivity disorder (ADHD) either seek conflict or try to avoid it at all costs (perhaps as a result of some painful encounter in the past).
+It seems like people with adult attention deficit hyperactivity disorder (ADHD or ADD) either seek conflict or try to avoid it at all costs (perhaps as a result of some painful encounter in the past).
 I suppose the same can be said for the general population — most people just aren’t adept at confrontation.
 But I do believe this is a skill most of us with ADHD could benefit from acquiring.

 Have you ever heard the phrase “care enough to confront”?
 When I first heard it, I thought it was an oxymoron.
 Why would I want to argue with someone I care about?
 Wouldn’t it be better to keep the peace and spare her any discomfort my disagreement might bring?
 This line of thinking reflects a false belief that raising a debate has to be ugly.
 I have since learned that confrontation is healthy if you do it right.

 Confrontation isn’t yelling or fighting.
 If practiced in a constructive manner, you’ll simply acknowledge that your viewpoint is different than the other person’s and then try to work together to seek a resolution.